arnab132/Matrix-Multiplication-With-User-Input-Python/README.md

 4 5 6
 7 8 9

-The Resultant Sum Matrix Is ::>
+The Resultant Matrix Is ::>

 [34, 41, 48]
 [20, 25, 30]